Best Online Doctoral Programs & Degrees

 Online Doctor of Psychology (PsyD) Degree

 For students who have studied psychology and social services in their prior degree programs, a Doctor of Psychology (PsyD) degree may be the logical next step.
 This degree program prepares students to become licensed as clinical psychologists – giving them the opportunity to provide counseling services directly to clients on a professional level.

 While a PhD program focuses more on research and scholarly publication, a PsyD education provides clinically focused curriculum and is considered an applied degree.
 Typical topics covered over the course of this program include:

 - Cognitive behavioral psychotherapy

-In order to complete your PsyD degree program, you will have to pass comprehensive examinations and present a doctoral project or dissertation.
-In some cases, you may also be required to complete in-person educational components, so be sure to check with your school about their requirements when enrolling in an online PsyD program.
+In order to complete your PsyD degree program, traditionally you must pass comprehensive examinations and present a doctoral project or dissertation.
+In some cases, you may also need to complete in-person educational components, so be sure to check with your school about their requirements when enrolling in an online PsyD program.

 Online Doctor of Philosophy (PhD) Degree

 Regardless of your field of study, a PhD program is a research-based educational path that cumulates with a doctoral dissertation.
 This thesis is designed to present an original contribution to knowledge within your field, and it is the end result of several years of professional academic research and development.

 In many industries, such as education, earning a PhD is the only way to reach the top of the career ladder.
 While this not considered an “applied degree” like a PsyD, a PhD gives you valuable skills and knowledge to help you contribute to your field and pursue a higher level career opportunity.

 The typical PhD program involves several step, such as: